Alternatives to Declawing

 And most important of all, ensure to have your cat’s nails trimmed every 2-4 weeks.
 One of the other important reasons for scratching is to sharpen those nails.
 Keeping them trimmed short reduces that physical need for scratching, and reduces the likelihood they will cause damage.

-If you ever have questions about your cat and declawing, please give us a call at 519-969-7390
+If you ever have questions about your pet, please give your veterinarian a call!

 Dr Kim Quinn